preet-adhikari/chrome-dino-deepQ/notes.md

 6. Store this in "replay" memory
 7. Repeat until game is over
-8. Train your neural network
+8. Train the neural network

 These are the steps.